syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ##  Apply formatting for columns dynamically

 Column format can be used dynamically to change data values format with the help of the public method.
-The following codesample illustrates the Essential JavaScript with column formatting in public method.
+The following code sample illustrates the Essential JavaScript with column formatting in public method.

 {% highlight js %}